On base loci of higher fundamental forms of toric varieties: Preliminaries

-is the {\em projective toric variety} defined by $S$.
-We recall that the toric variety $X(S)$ defined in this way is in general non normal, and we denote by $\mathbf 1\in X(S)$ the image of the neutral element $1\in (\mathbb C^*)^k$.
+is the {\em projective toric variety} defined by $S$, and we denote by $\mathbf 1\in X(S)$ the image of the neutral element $1\in (\mathbb C^*)^k$.
+The toric variety $X:=X(S)$ defined in this way is in general non normal.
+In what follows we will denote by $\pi\,\colon \tilde X\to X$ the blowing up of $X$ at the point $\mathbf 1$ (which lies in the open torus orbit) and by $E$ the exceptional divisor of $\pi$ or, with abuse of notation, its class.